 SATA stands for “Serial ATA” or “Serial Advanced Technology Attachment.”
 The “6Gb/s” refers to the fact that this SATA version supports maximum data transfer speeds of 6 gigabits per second, which is twice the speed of the previous generation (3 gigabit per second).
 Regardless of their generation, SATA cables have a maximum length of one meter (3.3 feet) and connect a motherboard socket to a single hard drive.

 Serial ATA (SATA) vs. Parallel ATA (PATA)

-SATA technology changed the landscape of hard drive technology by switching from wide, inconvenient parallel ATA (PATA) data cables and connectors, to narrow serial cables and connectors.
-The switch to full duplex serial communication opened the door to faster speeds than parallel technology could handle, and also opened up the interior of computer cases allowing for greater air flow, vital to faster computer processor units (CPUs) and higher capacity disk drives.
+When it was introduced in 2000, SATA technology changed the landscape of hard drive technology by switching from wide Parallel ATA (PATA) data cables and connectors to narrow serial cables and connectors, paving the way for faster speeds than parallel technology could handle.
+The use of SATA cables also physically reduced obstructions inside computer cases, thus allowing for greater air flow, faster computer processing units (CPUs), and higher capacity disk drives.

 Other advantages over PATA include more efficient data transfer, lower power requirements, and greater affordability, as SATA requires far fewer conductors than PATA.
 Unlike PATA, SATA also features hot plugging, allowing computer users to add or remove devices while the computer is running.
 SATA has now replaced PATA in nearly all laptop and desktop computers.